ufz/ogs/web/content/docs/tutorials/bhe_meshing/bhe_meshing.md

 gmsh.write(f"{out_dir}/{bhe_mesh_file_name}.msh")
 ```

 Launch the GUI to see the results.
-Later gmsh.finalize() will be called when done using GMSH Python API
+Later `gmsh.finalize()` will be called when done using Gmsh Python API

 ```python
 if '-nopopup' not in sys.argv: